Everything you need to know about at-home brow tinting

 Instead, you just need to set aside 10 minutes every few weeks.
 And, instead of paying anywhere from $15 to $75 per appointment at a salon, at-home brow tinting costs less than $20 (and that includes an *entire* year’s supply of eyebrow dye!).
 And hey, if an at-home tint is good enough for Zoë Foster Blake, who are we to turn our noses up at it?

 What is eyebrow tinting?

 Much like how hair dye works, brow tinting coats your brow hairs in a semi-permanent colour.
-“By tinting the brow, you pick up the little hairs within the brow that perhaps have no colour, or are quite faint,” says brow artist Jazz Pampling, who recommends tinting for enhancing brow fullness.
-It’s also a great option for lightening or darkening the look of your brows.
+“By tinting the brow, you pick up the little hairs within the brow that perhaps have no colour, or are quite faint,” explains brow artist Jazz Pampling, who recommends tinting for enhancing fullness as well as colour payoff.

 How long does eyebrow tinting last?